voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 ### External services

 Leveraging third-party platforms, advanced artificial intelligence, and specialized tools is crucial for a robust fraud prevention strategy.

-These technologies provide enhanced security measures, real-time threat detection, and proactive risk management, ensuring organizations stay ahead in safeguarding against evolving fraudulent activities.
+Voucherify provides the functionality of Referral Codes.
+These codes allow the customers to introduce other customers to an e-commerce platform, rewarding the referrer and the referee.
+Some customers might take advantage of the referral campaigns by creating fake accounts and getting additionally benefited.
+Voucherify has the capability not to allow existing customers to redeem the referral codes, but if someone created a new account, Voucherify would not be able to block the usage of the referral code alone.
+Voucherify’s team verified the possible approaches and tools that can be used to introduce a mechanism to block fraudulent activity.

 1. [Sift](https://www.sift.com) - provides a real-time machine-learning platform for online fraud prevention.
 Ift offer APIs that allow you to add fraud detection to your applications.
 It can learn and predict fraudulent behavior based on past transactions.